Mother of slain Hizb militant arrested, booked under UAPA in Kulgam

 “In 2018 a picture of her posing with an illegal weapon had gone viral.
 That was a crime in itself and a case had been lodged in the matter,” Pal said, adding that the matter was under investigation.

-During the investigation of that case, he said, her links into activating more youth into militant ranks and in arranging weapons and arranging logistics for Hizb militants has been established.
+During the investigation of that case, he said, her links in activating more youth into militant ranks and in arranging weapons and arranging logistics for Hizb militants has been established.

 “Recently three boys from the area have become militants and she has been directly involved,” Pal said, adding that not only Naseema but her daughter as well has been found involved in such activities.